Prescriptions

 • Post the right hand side of prescriptions or a written request detailing medicines required to the surgery with a stamped addressed envelope or a request to have a local pharmacy collect.

-Please note that repeat prescriptions will only be issued for medication previously prescribed and authorised as a repeat by a Doctor.
-Repeats are not antibiotics, contraception or painkillers.
-Patients may be asked to make an appointment or have a telephone consultation with a GP before these prescriptions are processed.
+Please note that repeat prescriptions will only be issued for medication previously prescribed and authorised as a repeat by one of our prescribers.
+Certain medications remain on review and are not listed as repeats.
+Patients may be asked to make an appointment or have a telephone consultation with a GP or Practice Pharmacist, before these prescriptions are processed.

 Please ensure you order your prescriptions in good time.
 Emergency appointments will not be allocated in order to obtain repeat prescriptions.